This village-style luxury hotel has a clutch of stylish pools and its own private beach.

 Open Monday to Saturday for over 16s.

-These double rooms are designed with a modern feel.
+These twin rooms are designed with a bright and airy scheme.
 You’ll have 1 extra bed.
-There’s a balcony or terrace overlooking the pool for that extra bit of space outside.
-You’ll have a TV and Wi-Fi*.
+There’s a balcony or terrace overlooking the sea.
+You’ll have a TV and minibar.
 Plus air-conditioning is available from May to October.

 Items marked with * incur extra charges which are payable locally